ololduck/libwebnovel/README.md

 - [x] ~maybe find a way to parse a chapter index/number as to not overwrite local files when chapters are deleted on the backend~ -> done via [`Backends::get_ordering_function`].
+- [x] add a way to get the cover image of the fiction, for epub generation.

 ### Legal